-In manufacturing, fan reliability is critical to plant operation.
-As a result, system designers often oversize fans to mitigate against uncertainties in production.
+In manufacturing, fan reliability is critical to plant operations.
+As a result, system designers often oversize fans to mitigate uncertainties in production.
 However, this creates problems that can increase system energy and maintenance costs while decreasing fan reliability.

 Energy-efficient operation of industrial fan systems requires attention to the needs of both individual equipment and the entire system.
 A “systems approach” takes into account how the individual components interact, thereby shifting the focus from individual components to total system performance.